psinha05/Generative-AI/README.md

-🧠 What is Generative AI?
+# What is Generative AI?
 Generative AI refers to artificial intelligence systems designed to create new content—text, images, audio, video, code, or even 3D models.

-🎨 Examples of what it can generate:
+Examples of what it can generate:
+     a).
 Articles, poems, and emails (text)
+     b).
 Portraits and digital art (images)
+     c).
 Music and sound effects (audio)
+     d).
 Dialogue for video games (scripts)

-Source code (programming)
+Source code (programming):

-Marketing copy, resumes, social media content

-Unlike traditional AI, which classifies or predicts, generative AI creates.
+Marketing copy, resumes, social media content Unlike traditional AI, which classifies or predicts, generative AI creates.

 ⚙️ How Does Generative AI Work?
 Generative AI is powered by machine learning, especially a type called deep learning.
 The most common models used today are transformers—like GPT (for text), DALL·E (for images), and Codex (for code).